SnapperTT/bgfx-header-extension-library/README.md

 		}

 	void submitScene (YourScene) {
-		mLumRenderJob.viewId = 1; // A lum filter will take up 5 views
+		mLumEffect.viewId = 1; // A lum filter will take up 5 views
-		mBloomRenderJob.viewId = 1 + mLumRenderJob.getViewIncrement();  // A bloom filter will take a number of views depending on how many blur passes you are doing mTonemappingRenderJob.viewId = mBloomRenderJob.viewId + mBloomRenderJob.getViewIncrement();
+		mBloomEffect.viewId = 1 + mLumEffect.getViewIncrement();  // A bloom filter will take a number of views depending on how many blur passes you are doing mTonemappingEffect.viewId = mBloomEffect.viewId + mBloomEffect.getViewIncrement();

 		...
 		// Render your scene to a framebuffer (m_myFramebuffer)